 Data characteristics.
-From the 1236 initially identified studies, 91 studies met the inclusion criteria for the purpose of this systematic map (Figure 1), the inclusion and exclusion criteria are listed in the protocol [31].
+From the 1236 initially identified studies, 91 studies met the inclusion criteria for the purpose of this systematic map (Figure 1).
 All 91 studies provided data for the formulation of the systematic map and bibliometric map.

-44 studies are identified (48.4%) that are observational based, 3 studies (3.3%) are observational, and modelling based.
-35 studies (38.5%) identified as experimental, with 7 studies (7.7%) being experimental and observational based and 1 study (1.1%) identifying as experimental and modelling based.
-1 study (1.1%) identified as solely modelling based.
-The keywords used for each study are extracted.
-The top three used keywords for included studies are “coral”, “change coral” and “bleaching coral” respectively and provide a word cloud of all key words (Figure 2a).
+Study types.
+44 studies are identified (48.4%) that are observational based, three studies (3.3%) include both observational and modelling evidence.
+35 studies (38.5%) identified as experimental, with 7 studies (7.7%) include both experimental and observational evidence and one study (1.1%) include both experimental and modelling evidence.
+One study (1.1%) identified as solely modelling based.
+The keywords used for each study were extracted.
+The top three used keywords for included studies were “coral”, “change coral” and “bleaching coral” respectively and provide a word cloud of all key words (Figure 2a).

 Bibliometric map.
-Increasing research effort from 2013 to 2015 is reported (a total of 19 publications during 2013- 2015) following by a drop to 4 publications 2016 and increase to 9 publications in 2017 (Figure 2b) and has reached a peak of now 10 publications per year in each of 2022 and Mid-2023.
-In terms of number of citations, 2 studies stood out, having 510 citations (study by Yamano et al., 2011 [17]) and 159 citations (study by Le Nohaïc et al., 2017 [60]), overall publications included in this systematic map are less cited (Median = 20) (Figure 4a).
-Authors with more than one publication are associated with institutions in Hong Kong (3 authors), Australia (1 author), United States of America (1 author), United Kingdom (1 author), Italy (1 author), Taiwan (1 author), Spain (1 author), New Zealand (1 author), and Monaco (1 author).
+Increasing research effort from 2013 to 2015 is reported (a total of 19 publications during 2013- 2015) following by a drop to four publications 2016 and increase to nine publications in 2017 (Figure 2b) and has reached a peak of now 10 publications per year in each of 2022 and Mid-2023.
+In terms of number of citations, two studies stood out, having 510 citations (study by Yamano et al., 2011 [17]) and 159 citations (study by Le Nohaïc et al., 2017 [60]), respectively.
+Overall publications included in this systematic map are less cited (Median = 20) (Figure 4a).
+Authors with more than one publication are associated with institutions in Hong Kong (three authors), Australia (one author), United States of America (one author), United Kingdom (one author), Italy (one author), Taiwan (one author), Spain (one author), New Zealand (one author), and Monaco (one author).
 Most authors publishing only intermittently (Figure 5).
-The number of journals for publications are reported, the largest number of studies included come from Coral Reefs (17 studies), followed by Frontiers in Marine Science (7 studies), Scientific Reports (6 studies) (Figure 4b).
-Other journals include Science of the Total Environment (4 studies), Diversity (3 studies), Global Change Biology (3 studies), Marine Ecology Progress Series (3 studies), Marine Pollution Bulletin (3 studies), PloS One (3 studies), Proceedings of the Royal Society B: Biological Sciences (3 studies), Bulletin of Marine Science (2 studies), Ecology and Evolution (2 studies), Journal of Experimental Marine Biology and Ecology (2 studies), Limnology and Oceanography (2 studies), Molecular Ecology (2 studies) (Table 1 with all included articles freely/openly available).
+In terms of publication journals, the largest number of studies included come from Coral Reefs (17 studies), followed by Frontiers in Marine Science (seven studies), Scientific Reports (six studies) (Figure 4b).
+Other journals include Science of the Total Environment (four studies), Diversity (three studies), Global Change Biology (three studies), Marine Ecology Progress Series (three studies), Marine Pollution Bulletin (three studies), PloS One (three studies), Proceedings of the Royal Society B: Biological Sciences (three studies), Bulletin of Marine Science (two studies), Ecology and Evolution (two studies), Journal of Experimental Marine Biology and Ecology (two studies), Limnology and Oceanography (two studies), Molecular Ecology (two studies) (Table 1 with all included articles freely/openly available).

 Location of research.

-The provinces are identified (Defined by Spalding et al. (2007) [23] as large areas with presence of distinct biotas, that hold some level of endemism.), and subsequently the ecoregion (Defined by Spalding et al. (2007) [23] as areas of relatively homogeneous species composition and clearly distinct from adjacent systems.
-Ecoregions are nested within Provinces.) where the included studies were conducted (Figure 7).
-Majority of studies were conducted in the province of South China Sea (20 occurrences), this includes the ecoregions of Southern China (15 studies), South China Sea Oceanic Islands (1 study), and Gulf of Tonkin (4 studies).
-The second highest province is Mediterranean Sea, consisting of 15 occurrences, including the ecoregions of Western Mediterranean (11 studies), Adriatic Sea (2 studies), Levantine Sea (1 study), and Ionian Sea (1 study).
-The province of Warm Temperate Northwest Pacific is the third highest occurring province, with 12 occurrences with studies identified in the ecoregions of East China Sea (6 studies), Central Kuroshio Current (6 studies) (Figure 7b).
+The provinces were identified, and subsequently the ecoregion where the included studies were conducted (Figure 7).
+Majority of studies were conducted in the province of South China Sea (20 occurrences), this includes the ecoregions of Southern China (15 studies), South China Sea Oceanic Islands (one study), and Gulf of Tonkin (four studies).
+The second highest province is Mediterranean Sea, consisting of 15 occurrences, including the ecoregions of Western Mediterranean (11 studies), Adriatic Sea (two studies), Levantine Sea (one study), and Ionian Sea (one study).
+The province of Warm Temperate Northwest Pacific was the third highest occurring province, with 12 occurrences of studies identified in the ecoregions of East China Sea (six studies), Central Kuroshio Current (six studies) (Figure 7b).